soficis/Slowverb/README.md

 1. **Import**: You select an audio file using the browser's file picker.
 2. **Load**: The file is loaded into memory (not uploaded anywhere).
 3. **Process**: FFmpeg.wasm applies audio filters (tempo, pitch, reverb, etc.) in a background Web Worker.
+4. **Master (Optional)**: If enabled, the audio is passed to the PhaseLimiter engine (Lite or Pro) for loudness maximization.
-4. **Preview**: A short preview is generated so you can hear the result.
+5. **Preview**: A short preview is generated so you can hear the result.
-5. **Export**: The full audio is rendered and downloaded to your computer.
+6. **Export**: The full audio is rendered and downloaded to your computer.

 ---